 - Abnormal Pelvic Anatomy: There are chances that a small pelvis would result in the baby getting stuck.

-- Labour Abnormalities: Delayed dynamic period of first stage labour when the cervix dilates to about 8 cm, and prolonged second stage labour, can also cause brachial plexus injury.
-Having induced labour can also increase the risk of this condition
+- Labour Abnormalities: Delayed dynamic period of first stage labour when the cervix dilates to about 8 cm, and prolonged second stage labour can cause shoulder dystocia.
+Having induced labour can also increase the risk of this complication.

 - Oxytocin and Anaesthesia: While there is no data to establish a correlation between the use of oxytocin and anaesthesia to shoulder dystocia, there is an indirect connection which is seen as a risk factor.
-Oxytoxin is used for macrosomic babies, and, as mentioned above, large babies are more prone to the condition
+Oxytocin is used for macrosomic babies, and, as mentioned above, large babies are more prone to cause the complication.

-The baby faces difficulties in emerging with normal traction and may require the mother to give extra pressure to push the remaining part of the body out.
+- The baby could face difficulties in emerging with normal traction and may require the mother to give extra pressure to push the remaining part of the body out.

 No anticipation or predictions can be made before the birth of the possibility of shoulder dystocia occurring.
 The helpers need to make a quick diagnosis of this condition and react instantly.